scipy/scipy/doc/source/tutorial/stats.rst

 using the technique of `Freezing a Distribution`_, as explained below.

-Shape Parameters
+Shape parameters
 ^^^^^^^^^^^^^^^^

 While a general continuous random variable can be shifted and scaled with the ``loc`` and ``scale`` parameters, some distributions require additional shape parameters.
-For instance, the gamma distribution, with density
+For instance, the gamma distribution with density

 .. math::